davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet calculates a measure called "Revenue In Pipeline," which represents the expected revenue from sales opportunities that are currently open and at a certain stage in the sales process.
 Here’s a breakdown of what it does in simple business terms:

 1. **Identify Open Opportunities**: The code first looks at a table called `Opportunities`, which contains various sales opportunities.
-It filters this table to only include opportunities that are currently "Open" and have a sales stage that is at least 2 or higher.
-This means it focuses on opportunities that are not just in the initial stages but are further along in the sales process.
+It filters this table to focus only on those opportunities that are currently "Open" and have a sales stage that is considered advanced (specifically, where the first character of the `Sales Stage` is 2 or higher).

-2. **Calculate Total Value**: For the filtered opportunities, it sums up their values (the potential revenue from these opportunities).
+2. **Calculate Total Value**: For the filtered opportunities, it sums up their values (the potential revenue from each opportunity).
 This total is stored in a variable called `Revenue`.

-3. **Adjust for Forecasting**: After calculating the total revenue from the open opportunities, the code applies a forecast adjustment.
-This adjustment is taken from another table called `Opportunity Forecast Adjustment`, specifically the `Forecast Adjustment Value`.
-This value is expressed as a percentage.
+3. **Adjust for Forecasting**: After calculating the total revenue from the open opportunities, the code then adjusts this amount based on a forecast adjustment value.
+This adjustment is expressed as a percentage (from the `Opportunity Forecast Adjustment` table).
+The adjustment is calculated by taking the total revenue and multiplying it by the forecast adjustment percentage (divided by 100 to convert it from a percentage to a decimal).

-4. **Final Calculation**: The final step adds the original `Revenue` to the adjusted amount (which is calculated by multiplying the `Revenue` by the forecast adjustment percentage divided by 100).
-This gives a final figure that reflects both the expected revenue from open opportunities and any adjustments based on forecasting.
+4. **Final Calculation**: Finally, the measure returns the total revenue from the open opportunities plus the adjusted amount.
+This gives a more accurate picture of the expected revenue in the pipeline, taking into account any adjustments that may be necessary based on forecasting.

-In summary, this DAX measure calculates the expected revenue from open sales opportunities, taking into account their current status and stage in the sales process, and adjusts this figure based on a specified forecast adjustment percentage.
-This helps businesses understand their potential revenue more accurately and make informed decisions.
+In summary, this DAX measure calculates the expected revenue from open sales opportunities, while also factoring in any adjustments based on forecasted changes, providing a clearer view of potential future income.

 **`Revenue Open`**